chartjs/Chart.js/docs/docs/general/options.md

 ## Indexable Options

 Indexable options also accept an array in which each item corresponds to the element at the same index.
-Note that this method requires to provide as many items as data, so, in most cases, using a [function](#scriptable-options) is more appropriated if supported.
+Note that if there are less items than data, the items are looped over.
+In many cases, using a [function](#scriptable-options) is more appropriate if supported.

 Example: